Bouba/kiki effect

 This picture is used as a test to demonstrate that people may not attach sounds to shapes arbitrarily.
 When given the names "kiki" and "bouba", many cultural and linguistic communities worldwide robustly tend to label the shape on the left "kiki" and the one on the right "bouba".

-The bouba-kiki effect (/ˈbu:bə ˈki:ki:/ BOO-bə-_-KEE-kee) or takete-maluma phenomenon is a non-arbitrary mental association between certain speech sounds and certain visual shapes.
-The most typical research finding is that people, when presented with nonsense words, tend to associate certain ones (like bouba and maluma) with a rounded shape and other ones (like kiki and takete) with a spiky shape.
+The bouba-kiki effect (/ˈbu:bə ˈki:ki:/ BOO-bə-_-KEE-kee), or takete-maluma phenomenon, is a non-arbitrary mental association between certain speech sounds and certain visual shapes.
+The most typical research finding is that people, when presented with nonsense words, tend to associate certain "soft" sounds (like bouba and maluma) with a rounded shape and other "hard" sounds (like kiki and takete) with a spiky shape.
 Its discovery dates back to the 1920s, when psychologists documented experimental participants as connecting nonsense words to shapes in consistent ways.

-There is a strong general tendency towards the effect worldwide; it has been robustly confirmed across a majority of cultures and languages in which it has been researched, for example including among English-speaking American university students, Tamil speakers in India, speakers of certain languages with no writing system, young children, infants, and (though to a much lesser degree) the congenitally blind.
+There is a strong general tendency towards the effect worldwide.
+It has been robustly confirmed across a majority of cultures and languages in which it has been researched; examples include English-speaking American university students, Tamil speakers in India, speakers of certain languages with no writing system, young children, infants, and (though to a much lesser degree) the congenitally blind.
 It has also been shown to occur with familiar names.
 The bouba–kiki effect is one form of sound symbolism.

 Research

 Discovery

 This effect was first observed by Georgian psychologist Dimitri Uznadze in a 1924 paper.
 He conducted an experiment with 10 participants who were given a list with nonsense words, shown six drawings for five seconds each, then instructed to pick a name for the drawing from the list of given words.
 He describes the different "strategies" participants developed to match words to drawings and quotes their reasoning.
 He also describes situations where participants described very specific forms that they associated with a nonsense word, without reference to the shown drawings.
 He develops a theory of four factors that influence the way names for objects are decided.

 In total, there were 42 words.
 For one particular drawing, 45% picked the same word.
 For three others, the percentages were 40%.
 Uznadze points out that this is significantly more overlap than one could expect, given the high number of possible words.
 He speculates that there must therefore be certain regularities "which the human soul follows in the process of name-giving".

 German American psychologist Wolfgang Köhler referred to Uznadze's experiment in a 1929 book which showed two forms and asked readers which shape was called "takete" and which was called "maluma".
 Although he does not say so outright, Köhler implies that there is a strong preference to pair the jagged shape with "takete" and the rounded shape with "maluma".

+In 2001, V. S. Ramachandran and Edward Hubbard presented the words "kiki" and "bouba" along with new figures as alternatives to the stimuli used by Köhler.
+They stated that when asked to guess, 95% of people will select the curvy shape as "bouba" and the jagged one as "kiki".